L-Tren/Crowdfunding_ETL_Group-1/README.md

 ---
     subcategories = crowdfunding_info_df['subcategory'].unique().tolist()

+Using np.Range we created sequential number lists of each list to concatenate and greate a new data row.

 Using the independent arrays of data and stitching 'cat' or 'subcat' to the ouputs with the comprehension method we store the outputs as lists to create a Pandas Dataframe:

     cat_ids = ['cat' + str(cat_id) for cat_id in category_ids]